aiven/devportal/docs/tools/aiven-operator.rst

 Requirements
 ''''''''''''
 First, you will need access to a Kubernetes cluster.
-To try the Operator locally, we recommend using `kind <https://kind.sigs.k8s.io/>`_.
+To try the operator locally, we recommend using `kind <https://kind.sigs.k8s.io/>`_.
 You can install it by following their `official documentation <https://kind.sigs.k8s.io/docs/user/quick-start/#installation>`_.

-We will be installing the Operator with Helm.
+We will be installing the operator with Helm.
 Follow their `official instructions <https://helm.sh/docs/intro/install/>`_ to install it.

 You'll also need an Aiven account.
 If you don't have one yet, `sign up <https://console.aiven.io/signup?utm_source=&utm_medium=organic&utm_campaign=k8s-operator&utm_content=post>`_ and enjoy our free trial!
-Once you have your account set, please generate and note down the `authentication token <https://help.aiven.io/en/articles/2059201-authentication-tokens>`_ and your project name, they will be used to authenticate the Kubernetes Operator with Aiven's API.
+Once you have your account set, please generate and note down the `authentication token <https://help.aiven.io/en/articles/2059201-authentication-tokens>`_ and your project name, they will be used to authenticate the Kubernetes operator with Aiven's API.

 Install the operator
 ''''''''''''''''''''
-Once you have a Kubernetes cluster and an Aiven authentication token, we can proceed to install the Operator.
+Once you have a Kubernetes cluster and an Aiven authentication token, we can proceed to install the operator.

 Install the cert-manager with the command below.
-It is used to manage the webhook TLS certificates used by our Operator.
+It is used to manage the webhook TLS certificates used by our operator.

 ..
 Tip::
-    You use the Operator without ``cert-manager`` and the admission webhooks, just take a look at the last step.
+    You use the operator without ``cert-manager`` and the admission webhooks, just take a look at the last step.

 .. code:: bash

     kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml

-Verify the ``cert-manager`` installation by checking if their Pods are up and running:
+Verify the ``cert-manager`` installation by checking if their pods are up and running:

 .. code:: bash